sikessem/castrict/README.md

 ## 📖 Documentation

-The full documentation for the Sikessem Skeleton can be found on [this address][docs-link].
+The full documentation for the Sikessem Values can be found on [this address][docs-link].

 ## 👏 Contribution